Los Angeles Police Department

 You may also request a clearance letter for the purposes of immigration, emigration and visas from the Federal Bureau of Investigation (FBI).
 The FBI furnishes national clearances directly to the embassy or consulate that is processing the applicant.
 For further information regarding an FBI clearance letter, please call the FBI at 304-625-3878.

-If you believe that someone used your name when they were arrested by the LAPD or that your name is wrongly attached to an LAPD warrant, please visit the:
+If you believe that someone used your name when they were arrested by the LAPD or that your name is wrongly attached to an LAPD warrant.

-A Certificate of Clearance Regarding Arrest can be issued if our investigation results in a determination that you are wrongly listed on the arrest or warrant.
+A Certificate to Exonerate an Arrest may be issued if our investigation results in a determination that you are wrongly listed on the arrest or warrant.
 This process takes several hours or more to complete.
 You may be required to return in a day or so for final verification and documentation.

 Petition for Expungement